If you need advice in relation to a benefit query, you can contact one of our member organisations that are spread across Northern Ireland.

 If you’re working while claiming Universal Credit, your payment will be adjusted if you can no longer work due to coronavirus (COVID-19).

 Self-employed people can claim Universal Credit.
 From 6 April the requirements of the Minimum Income Floor have been temporarily relaxed.
 This change applies to all Universal Credit claimants and will last for the duration of the outbreak.
+The current easement of the suspension of the Minimum Income Floor in Universal Credit that was due to expire on 12th November 2020 will be extended to the end of April 2021.

 The Self-employment Income Support Scheme will be treated as earnings in Universal Credit and your Universal Credit payment will be adjusted in response to changes in your earnings.